 Five days later, mom and baby returned home together.

-“I couldn’t be happier with my stay at PIH Health Hospital - Whittier,” said Laura.
+“I couldn’t be happier with my stay at PIH Health Whittier Hospital,” said Laura.
 “The nurses took excellent care of my baby, and even brought her to me in the Critical Care Unit the first night.
 They were all so nice and really treated me like family.”